 - Music Team: Rehearse

-- Design Team: Have costumes and sets ready to try on and load into space
+- Design Team: Have costumes and sets chosen [we are going to costume shop after class]

 - Research Team: nothing due today, but be ready to provide information and answer questions